Perl-Evozon/PearlBee/PEARLBEE_ON_HEROKU.md

    * `heroku addons:add heroku-postgresql`

 7. Create a postgres database localy.
+	* you can use this code :https://github.com/Perl-Evozon/PearlBee/blob/Postgres/db_patches/setup_pgsql.sql
-	* dont forget to rename your user table my_users
+	* just dont forget to rename your user table my_users

 8. Push your local database to heroku with the command :
 	* `PGUSER=your_postgres_username PGPASSWORD=your_postgres_password heroku pg:push your_local_db_name DATABASE_URL your_heroku_db_url`